Nome Gold Rush: Nome City

 By 1905 Nome had schools, churches, newspapers, a hospital, saloons, stores, and a post office, an electric light plant and other businesses.
 A hothouse on the sand-spit across the Snake River provided fresh vegetables.
 Some of the first automobiles in Alaska ran on the planks of Front Street.
 Travelers going to the mines at Council City rode in heated stages.
 In 1904 the first wireless telegraph in the United States to transmit over a distance of more than 100 miles began operating in Nome.
 Messages could be sent from Nome to St. Michael and from there by cable to Seattle.

 Nome had no harbor for ships during the rush, only one for local boats.
-Ships anchored offshore and people were shuttled ashore in boats.
-In early summer the coast could still be covered with ice.
-In that case passengers would be put off on the ice and brought ashore by dog sledges.
-In 1901 a loading crane was built and in 1905 a wharf.
-This was by 1907 replaced by or combined with a tramway.
-Together with the tramway, which was 1,400 feet long, people and freight were brought ashore by wire-pulled lighters.
+Ships simply anchored offshore and their passengers shuttled ashore in boats.
+In early summer the coast could still be covered with ice, in which case case passengers would be put off on the ice and brought ashore by dog sledges.
+In 1901 a loading crane was built, and in 1905 a wharf.
+This was by 1907 replaced by and/or combined with a tramway.
+Working in conjunction with the tramway, which was 1,400 ft long, people and freight were more readily brought ashore by wire-pulled lighters.

 End of the Rush

 In 1904 and 1905, gold was found in old beaches above the high-tide mark.
 The discovery of a second and then a third beach renewed mining close to Nome.
 These strikes, however, were short-lived.
 Between 1900 and 1909 Nome's estimated population reached as high as 20,000; in the census of 1909 the population at Nome had dropped to 2600.
 (Note: By the end of 1899, more than 3000 prospectors were working at Nome gold strikes.
 By the summer of 1900, Nome was a densely crowded tent town with more than 20,000 men working its "golden sands".)
 The rush was over, but gold mining continues to the present (2015) and every year prospectors arrive to look for gold.
-Total gold production for the Nome district is at least 3.6 million ounces or 111.6 metric tonnes.
+Total gold production for the Nome district is at least 3.6 million ounces, or 111.6 metric tonnes.

 View of sand spit and Nome City 1903.